ebenezerkojofrimpong/Google-Data-Analytics-Professional-Certificate/README.md

 [](Qtr4_Top_10_Rides_Member_Casual)
 ![Screenshot 2024-01-22 105025](https://github.com/ziraefrimpong1/Google-Data-Analytics-Professional-Certificate/assets/154938134/0ca83f59-b6a3-4843-8342-84a42fe57054)

 Members are prominently present on popular routes, similar to patterns observed in winter but with considerably higher ride counts.
 These routes predominantly encompass commuting and work-related paths.
-In contrast, casual riders display preferences for both work-related hubs and recreational or sightseeing paths, echoing patterns observed in winter.
+In contrast, casual riders display preferences for both work-related hubs and recreational or sightseeing paths with most routes being recreational paths.